Greta's Ministries

 Illustration of baptism with biblical references about adoption through faith.

-Includes: Activity booklet with answer key for children's sermons and teaching materials.
-Key Scripture: Matthew 3:13–17 – The Baptism of Jesus.
-Theme: Baptism as adoption into God’s family.
 Key Takeaway: When we are baptized, God adopts us into His family, loves us completely, and promises to stay with us always.
 This message can be a great addition to your Sunday school lessons and can be used in various object lessons.

 More Information